Everyone has an idea of what they expect grief to look or feel like. But, did you know that there are many different types of grief?

 Secondary losses in grief

-Absent grief is when someone seems to not acknowledge the loss and shows no signs of grief.
-This can be as a result of complete shock or denial of the death.
-It can become concerning if someone experiences absent grief for an extended period of time.
+Absent grief is when someone does not acknowledge the loss and shows no signs of grief.
+This can be the result of complete shock or denial of the death.
+It can be concerning if someone experiences absent grief for an extended period of time.

 It’s important to note that in some instances, just because you can’t see the signs of grief, it doesn’t necessarily mean that someone is not grieving.